More about SAP on Azure

 Increasingly, organizations are beginning to deploy SAP applications in Azure due to the platform’s numerous advantages for SAP requirements, including high availability and performance, agility, and cost optimization.
 Customers also benefit from SAP integration with native Azure services, such as Azure Machine learning, IoT Hub, and Data Factory to accelerate their business goals.
 In addition to dev and test environments, customers have heavily migrated production SAP infrastructures to Azure.

 Azure offers extensive support for SAP through VM SKUs optimized for target workloads.
 When it comes to storage, different SAP applications offer varying performance and certification requirements.
 Azure NetApp Files (ANF) is a first-party cloud-based NFS and SMB file share service that enables customers to meet the storage performance needs of SAP applications.
-In this blog, we’ll explore the many features of ANF that make it the ideal solution for SAP use cases in Azure.
+In this blog, we’ll explore the many features of Azure NetApp Files that make it the ideal solution for SAP use cases in Azure.

 Performance Considerations for SAP Applications